bfontaine/Graphs.rb/README.md

 Graph Class
 ===========

 The `Graph` class is a simple graph with nodes and edges.
+It provides three read-write attributes: `nodes`, `edges`, and `attr` (attributes of the graph, like author or description).
+It can be written in a file using `Graph#write` method.

 Example
 -------